consensus-shipyard/scaling-filecoin/content/pages/index.md

         eventName: 'M1: IPC deployed onto Spacenet'
         summary: >-
           Subnets support is added to Spacenet.
-Developers can now use Spacenet to test applications with custom requirements or generating high transaction volume.
+Developers can now use Spacenet to test applications with custom requirements or with high transaction volume.
         is_done: true
       - eventDate: Jul 2023